cse412-21w/american-industrial-energy/README.md

 related data; wrote text for web pages; contributed to narrated text for the video.

-#### Janice: Contributed to narrated text for the video; produced
+#### Janice:
-the video.
+Contributed to narrated text for the video; produced the video.

 #### Griffin:
-I was in charge of the HTML/CSS.
+In charge of the HTML/CSS.
 Also performed data exploration on possible correlations between energy use and air quality (dropped from final web pages).